 100+ Treasure Hunt Clues for You

-Welcome to the huge page of clues, you will find more than 100 different ideas for clues and riddles to make your own scavenger hunt an unforgettable event.
+Welcome to the huge page of clues!
+Here you’ll find more than 100 different ideas for clues and riddles to make your own scavenger hunt an unforgettable event.

-We also provide special ideas, if you create a scavenger hunt for kids or a scavenger hunt for adults with even more clues and riddles.
+You’ll also find great ideas for creating a scavenger hunt for kids or a scavenger hunt for adults packed with even more clues and riddles.

-Don’t just run into it, make a concept first.
-We created a hole page for this, because it is important for the success of the treasure hunt.
-Our 8 Step-List-How-to-create-your-own-hunt will guide you through the process and will make sure, that you won’t forget anything.
+Don’t just dive into it, first pick a concept.
+We’ve created an entire page to help you with this – it’s essential for a successful treasure hunt.
+Our 8 step list on how to create your own hunt will guide you through the process and make sure you won’t forget anything.

 The long list of 100+ scavenger hunt clues

-One day I was thinking about all of the scavenger hunts I’ve made and asking myself: What are truly the best clues?
-Which riddles are good enough to be tricky, yet not impossible.
-What kinds of clues work better for which age groups?
-I decided that I wanted to put a definitive list of 100 Scavenger Hunt Clues and treasure hunt riddles together which could cover a wide variety of scenarios, settings and age groups.
+One day I started thinking about the treasure hunt creation process.
+I asked myself: What are the very best clues?
+Which riddles are tricky, yet not impossible?
+Which clues work better for which age groups?
+To answer these questions, I decided to put together a definitive list of 100 Scavenger Hunt Clues and treasure hunt riddles to cover a wide variety of scenarios, settings, and age groups.

-Here we’ve put together 100 great treasure hunt clues so that you’ll never have to worry about finding good clues for your next scavenger/treasure hunt.
-From this list, about half could be used for kids and the other half for adults.
-There is definitely some overlap, but that’s not a problem.
+We decided to remedy this.
+We’ve put together 100 great treasure hunt clues so you’ll never have to worry about finding good clues for your next scavenger/treasure hunt.
+Half the list is for kids and the other half for adults, but there’s plently of overlap.

-If you aren’t sure how to set up a scavenger hunt, check out this page on How To Set Up Your Own Hunt.
+If you aren’t sure how to set up a scavenger hunt, check out the How To Set Up Your Own Hunt page.
 If all you need are various types of clues and riddles, read on!

 Overview of scavenger hunt clues:

-Click on the category to get directly to the type of clue you are looking for:
+Click any of the following categories to jump directly to the type of clue you’re looking for:

 Math Riddles

-Involving math riddles in your treasure hunt is a great way to get kids to think about numbers and their applications in everyday life.
-That being said, particularly good treasure is required to get kids (and adults) to use their mathematical brains.
-Here are some riddles to get those math muscles moving!
+Working math riddles into your treasure hunt is a great way to get kids to think about numbers and their applications in everyday life.
+That said, you need a really good treasure to get kids (and adults!) to use their math brains.
+Here are some riddles to get those mathematical muscles moving!

 Answer: 0

-The sum of Tim’s and Allen’s ages is 49.
+The sum of Tim and Allen’s ages is 49.
 Tim is twice as old as Allen was when Tim was as old as Allen is now.
 How old are they?

 Answer: Tim is 28, Allen is 21.

-Jones was very proud of her apple tree.
-One autumn, after harvesting her apples.
-She called her three sons together.
-“Here are 150 apples.”
-She said.
-“I want you to take them to market tomorrow and sell them for me.”
-She gave Paul 15 apples, Nick 50 and Ben 85.
-“Your job is to sell the apples in such a way so that each of you brings home the same amount of money” How did they do it?
+Jill was very proud of her apple tree.
+One autumn, after harvesting her apples, she called her three sons together.
+“Here are 150 apples,” she said.
+“I want you to sell them at the market tomorrow.”
+She gave Paul 15 apples, Nick 50, and Ben 85.
+“Your job is to sell the apples in such a way that each of you bring home the exact same amount of money.”
+How did they do it?

 Answer: The first buyer purchases 12 dozen apples at $1 per dozen.
 Paul sells him one dozen and has three left.
 Nick sells him four dozen and has two apples left and Ben sells him seven dozen and has one apple left.
-Then a second buyer comes along and buys all their remaining apples for $3 a piece.
-The brothers return home with $10 each.
+Then a second buyer comes along and buys all their remaining apples for $3 each.
+The three borthers each return home with $10.

 A man is twice as old as his little sister.
 He is also half as old as their dad.
 Over a period of 50 years, the age of the sister will become half their dad’s age.
 What is the age of the man now?